Skip to main contentSkip to main content

 Ortho-K and Digital Life: Protecting Your Child's Eyes in a Screen-Heavy World

-As a Fayetteville optometrist with over two decades of experience and a parent myself, I’ve witnessed a dramatic shift in childhood.
+ARTICLE: As a Fayetteville optometrist with over two decades of experience and a parent myself, I’ve witnessed a dramatic shift in childhood.
 Unlike the days of outdoor play, today’s youth are immersed in a digital world of tablets, smartphones, and gaming consoles.
 While beneficial, this screen-centric lifestyle poses new risks to their developing eyes.
-I’m Dr. James Singletary, and at my practice, sleepSEE®, I specialize in orthokeratology (Ortho-K), helping families in Cumberland County and near Fort Liberty achieve freedom from glasses and daytime contacts.
+I’m the sleepSEE Clinical Team, and at my practice, sleepSEE®, I specialize in orthokeratology (Ortho-K), helping families in Cumberland County and near Fort Liberty achieve freedom from glasses and daytime contacts.
 Many parents express concerns about their children’s increasing screen time leading to headaches, squinting, and worsening nearsightedness.
 If you share these worries, know that you're not alone.
 We can’t reverse technology's clock, but we can equip our children to navigate it safely.
 This article will explore the impact of screen time on young eyes and how innovations like Ortho-K can help protect their vision.

 Table of Contents